List of Downton Abbey characters: Violet Crawley, Dowager Countess of Grantham

-Lady Mary Talbot
+Lady Mary Crawley

-Lady Mary Josephine Talbot (née Crawley) (played by Michelle Dockery) (b.
-1891) is the eldest daughter of Lord and Lady Grantham and arguably the centre of interest of all the family story arcs in the series.
+Lady Mary Josephine Talbot (née Crawley) (played by Michelle Dockery) (born 1891) is the eldest daughter of Lord and Lady Grantham and arguably the centre of interest of all the family story arcs in the series.
 Early on, she is portrayed as a petulant and cold young woman; as the series progresses, however, she shows more vulnerability and compassion.
 One of her most constant traits is her unfailing devotion to Downton as her home and, eventually, the estate which she will preside over.
+Mary is described as closely resembling her grandmother, the Dowager Countess Violet Crawley in her sense of entitlement and looks down upon her own mother's Americanness.
+Like her father, Mary too is sympathetic to the gay footman Thomas Barrow's condition.

-After the death of the heir to the estate and her unofficial fiancé, Mary's relationship with the new heir, distant cousin Matthew Crawley, begins coldly due to their different upbringing.
+After the death of the heir to the estate and her unofficial fiancé, her second cousin Patrick Crawley,in the sinking of the Titanic, Mary's relationship with the new heir, a distant cousin Matthew Crawley, begins coldly owing to their different upbringing.
 Over time, however, the pair grow closer, and a romance develops.
 In 1914, Matthew asks Mary to marry him, but she is hesitant because of circumstances regarding the inheritance of the estate.
 Heartbroken and angered by her hesitancy, Matthew withdraws his proposal and decides to leave Downton.
 During the second series, Matthew serves in the First World War and both become engaged to other people, but after a series of obstacles, Matthew proposes to her again, and the two marry.
 After struggling with infertility, Mary becomes pregnant and gives birth to a son, George, at the end of the third series.
 However, the same day, Matthew is killed in a car crash while driving home from the hospital.
-Mary struggles to move past her grief, but after the discovery of a letter from Matthew stating he intended to name Mary his sole heiress, she recovers and begins helping her father and brother-in-law Tom manage the estate.
+Mary struggles to move past her grief, but after the discovery of a letter from Matthew stating his intention to name Mary as his sole heiress, she recovers and begins helping her father and brother-in-law Tom manage the estate.